 NOTE: If you do not know the name of the school district where you resided on Dec.
-31, 2023, you can obtain this information from the Online Customer Service Center at revenue.pa.gov using the school district address search tool on our website.
+31, 2024, you can obtain this information at revenue.pa.gov using the school district address search tool on our website.
 School district names and codes are on Pages 46 and 47.